ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.2.md

 ### Search in URL wildcards

-You can now search through the **URL wildcards** table in the Back Office.
+You can now search through the **URL wildcards** table in the back office.

 ### Product price events